PrathameshJ-08/Foodash/README.md

 >
 > Food Dash provides users with up-to-the-minute information on menus, availability, and promotions, ensuring accurate and reliable details for informed dining choices.

-> ### 🌐 Geolocation Integration with `useGeolocation` Hook
+> ### 🌐 Location-Aware Restaurant Suggestions
 >
-> Dynamically fetches the user's location and provides detailed information, including latitude, longitude, and address details to display restaurants near the user.
+> Uses geolocation to suggest nearby restaurants based on the user's current location.
+This ensures that users discover new and exciting dining options close to them.

 > ### 🔐 Firebase Authentication
 >